Froggymine/Relevant-CTF-Discord-Bot/README.md

 ## Setup

+- Setup a discord bot through the discord developer portal
-Pull the repo and run `setup.sh`.
-Configure constants in `main.py` as needed (such as the channel id pings to be sent)
+- Pull this repo and run `setup.sh`
+- Configure constants in `main.py` as needed (such as the channel id pings to be sent)

-Add your discord bot private secret to the `secret.txt` that would have been added by `setup.sh`
+- Add your discord bot private secret to the `secret.txt` (created by `setup.sh`)
+- Run `start.sh`

+## Troubleshoot

 If you are not using `setup.sh`, ensure `pinglog.log` exists, otherwise the bot will not run.

-Now, run `start.sh`